mathematica-mpr/design-d3-training/design-thinking/materials/Week 1/Slides/slides.md

 Notes:

+* Visual variables make up "the world of images" - Jacques Bertin
 * This is a bit of a nebulous area.
 Attributes can be preattentive in some contexts but not in others
 * Your choice can depend a lot on context and other constraints
   * color on maps rather than length